 The Importance of Sadaqah in Islam

-Sadaqah is not just an act of kindness but it is a process that keeps the Muslim Ummah strong by ensuring our less fortunate brothers and sisters are supported and receive the care they need to live day-to-day.
-It ensures that communities can continue to grow and the people and children within them receive education, medical care, food and clothing to make it through harsh winters and dry summers.
+Sadaqah is not just an act of kindness, but it is a process that keeps the Muslim Ummah strong by ensuring our less fortunate brothers and sisters are supported and receive the care they need to live day-to-day.
+It ensures that communities can continue to grow and the people and children within them receive an education, medical care, food, and clothing to make it through harsh winters and dry summers.

 Just £30 a month, that’s only £1 a day, can help us make even small improvements to the lives of our orphans.
 Please give Sadaqah give Orphans in Need today and be the difference these children need for a better future.